Particular/Workshop/README.md

 The simplest method is to reset all the databases (see below).
 Bear in mind that this will reset _all the databases_ for _all the exercises_.

-Alternatively, if you want to clear the orders list for a specific exercise, connect to the SQL Server instance, and either pick out and run the `drop` and `create` statements for that exercise from the scripts, or manually delete, or truncate, the tables that need to be cleared.
+Alternatively, if you want to clear the orders list for a specific exercise, connect to the LocalDB instance, and either pick out and run the `drop` and `create` statements for that exercise from the scripts, or manually delete, or truncate, the tables that need to be cleared.

 To reset all the databases: